MeenaThiyagu/ToDoApp/README.md

 Step 1: Creating a Login Page( new 3 Databindings) Create Login Component(html has uName and pW) `Interpolation` is done in Login component html to get default values to UI from Login.ts...
 Login button has `event binding` with a method which has code to print in the console.i.e., `(click)=HandleLogin()`...
+`Event binding` allows you to listen for and respond to user actions such as keystrokes, mouse movements, clicks, and touches.

 `ngModel` to provide 2 way(bi-directional) data binding: import `FormsModule` banana-in-a-box-approach`: